King levitation: Method

 The performer stands so as to be viewed from the side.
 Under cover, the performer removes his or her foot from the far shoe and positions it at a right angle to that shoe, with the heel of the foot placed against the side of the shoe.
 After the obstruction is removed, the front of the performer's body can be seen.
 From the spectator's perspective it is impossible to tell that the performer's foot is out, because it is hidden by the leg closest to the viewers.
 The performer's weight is shifted to the leg, and the empty shoe is pinched between the angled foot and the shoe closest to the audience.
 The performer stands on the tip of the foot.
 Again, the foot remains hidden behind the shoes, which are both physically in the air, creating the impression of genuine levitation.
 To end the effect the process is simply reversed.

 The key to this illusion is that the spectators assume that there is a foot inside of each shoe, which is a natural assumption.
 When both shoes are seen above the ground, it is then assumed that both feet are above the ground, and thus that the performer is levitating.

 An obstruction is generally used to hide the performer's action of removing, and replacing the foot in its shoe.
 It is possible however to perform the effect without ever covering the legs, by using misdirection.

+Alternative method

+An alternative method, which is simpler and requires no preparation is to ensure that the spectators are positioned to one side of and behind the performer, so that they cannot see the offside toe.
+The performer simply uses the obscured toe to lift the offside heel and the entire nearside foot, giving the impression that both feet have lifted off the floor.